MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 ## Data latency and AA & CQ analytics

-Data is typically available within 30 minutes of the call completing however there are occasions where it may take several hours for data to appear.
+Data is typically available within 30 minutes of the call completing; however, there are occasions where it may take several hours for data to appear.

 You will have to refresh the data to see any new data.